leanprover/vscode-lean4/README.md

 * `lean4.infoView.toggleExpectedType` (Lean 4: Infoview: Toggle Expected Type): toggles the "Expected Type" widget in the Infoview (bound to <kbd>ctrl</kbd>+<kbd>alt</kbd>+<kbd>e</kbd> by default)

-### Documentation commands

-* `lean4.docView.open` (Lean 4: Open Documentation View): Open documentation found in local 'html' folder in a separate web view panel.

-* `lean4.docView.showAllAbbreviations` (Lean 4: Show all abbreviations): Show help page containing all abbreviations and the Unicode characters they map to.
-This makes it easy to then search for the abbreviation for a given symbol you have in mind using <kbd>Ctrl</kbd>+<kbd>F</kbd>.

 ## Complete Setup

 The complete flow chart for determining how elan and lean are installed is shown below: